SCRT-HQ/VaporShell/docs/glossary/New-VSRDSDBClusterParameterGroup.md

----
-layout: glossary
-title: New-VSRDSDBClusterParameterGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSRDSDBClusterParameterGroup

 ## SYNOPSIS
-Adds an AWS::RDS::DBClusterParameterGroup resource to the template
+Adds an AWS::RDS::DBClusterParameterGroup resource to the template.
+The AWS::RDS::DBClusterParameterGroup resource creates a new Amazon RDS DB cluster parameter group.
+For more information, see Managing an Amazon Aurora DB Cluster: https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_Aurora.html in the *Amazon Aurora User Guide*.

 ## SYNTAX